Thoughts Worth Sharing

 How to donate.

 The LICC gladly accepts all sorts of non-perishable food.
 We can often take perishable donations, too, but it is best to call first to see if we have room in or refrigerators and freezers.
-Donations can be dropped off at our Freeport Emergency Food Center (230 Hanse Avenue, 516-868-4989).
+Donations can be dropped off at our Freeport Emergency Food Center (353 West Sunrise Highway, Freeport, 516-868-4989).
 And if you have a large quantity of food to donate, we would be glad to pick it up.

 New: Buy food online - it's quick and easy